In-House vs. Generic, and Everything In Between

 The worst thing to do is to try making the entire in-house vs. generic movement thing a point in arguing for alleged superiority or inferiority of a movement.

-The way I see it, it’s largely irrelevant.
+The way I see it, it’s mostly irrelevant.
 It’s the technical side of the movement that really matters.
-Sadly, people often have little notion of that, and forums are absolutely littered with “in-house vs. generic” threads, which either turn into a troll fest, or into a rather fierce skirmish between two tribes of very angry savages.
+Sadly, people often have little notion of that, and forums are absolutely littered with “in-house vs. generic” threads, which either turn into a troll fest, or into a brutal fight between two tribes of outraged savages.

-The only case in which the division into categories does matter is marketing.
-It’s pretty hard to ignore, when a manufacturer attributes a movement to themselves, just because they have decorated the rotor, or skeletonized the baseplate.
+The only case in which the division into categories matters is marketing.
+It’s hard to ignore, when a manufacturer attributes a movement to themselves, just because they have decorated the rotor, or skeletonized the baseplate.

-Some manufacturers have received a rather thorough shelling from the public for making claims not consistent with the origin of the movement.
+Some manufacturers have received a thorough shelling from the public for making claims not consistent with the origin of the movement.
 TAG Heuer, for example, for marketing a slightly redesigned Seiko ebauche as their in-house calibre 1887.

 Generally, the easiest way of avoiding situations like the one TAG Heuer found themselves in, is to make no claims and ensure full transparency in terms of the origin of the movement.
 A really great example is Habring2.
 If they build a movement on a generic baseplate, they list all that they have designed and made by themselves, and what components of the ebauche were kept.

 All in all, the best thing to do is not to care about it too much.
-Just like it is with model names, nicknames and labels for watches, this division, while sometimes useful, can often be rather noxious.
+Just like it is with model names, nicknames and labels for watches, this division, while sometimes useful, can often be harmful.

 My recommendation would be to stick to the technical side.
 As said before, that’s what really matters.

 What’s your take on this issue?
 Similar sentiments, or perhaps a different take on the classification of movements?
 Let me know in the comments below.